bekabug/100-days-of-code/log.md

 **Today's Progress**:

 1. I cloned my first forked repo...this one! yay!
-Had to get help from my codeschool FB group ^_^;
+Had to get help from my codecamp FB group ^_^;
 2. Getting acquainted with markdown took more time than I thought...
 3. I'm now pretty well wiped out and I did no coding whatsoever.
 4. Installed XAMPP - may regret later.